zhuorantan/LocationPicker/README.md

 ##### Permission Denied Handler

 By default, when user request current location but denied the app's location access, `LocationPicker` will present an alert controller that links to the Settings.
-You can change the texts in the alert controller by calling `func customizeLocationDeniedAlertController`.
+You can change the texts in the alert controller by calling `func setLocationDeniedAlertControllerTitle`.
 If you need to do something other than presenting an alert controller, you can set this method.

 ```swift
 override func locationDidDeny(locationPicker: LocationPicker) {